My Worlds: The Collection

-My Worlds: The Collection is the first compilation album released by Canadian singer Justin Bieber.
+My Worlds: The Collection is the first compilation album released by the Canadian singer Justin Bieber.
 As the international alternative to the Walmart and Sam's Club exclusive My Worlds Acoustic (2010), My Worlds: The Collection was released in numerous European countries on November 19, 2010.
-The album consists of two discs; the first is a slightly altered version of My Worlds Acoustic, and the second is My Worlds, a compilation itself made up of Bieber's first EP My World (2009) and his first studio album, My World 2.0 (2010).
+It is a double album consisting of two discs; the first is a slightly altered version of My Worlds Acoustic, and the second is My Worlds, a compilation itself made up of Bieber's first EP My World (2009) and his first studio album, My World 2.0 (2010).
 In addition, the compilation also features a new song, an inspirational ballad entitled "Pray" (which served as the project's only single), an acoustic version of Bieber's collaboration with Jaden Smith, "Never Say Never", and remixes of his single "Somebody to Love".
 The new versions of the songs were produced by Bieber's music director, Dan Kanter, his vocal producer Kuk Harrell, and also record producer Rob Wells.
 While most professional reviewers complimented the set, several thought that its release was unneeded.
 The album charted moderately in Europe, reaching the top half of several countries' album charts.